epapiez/ThinkCPPRunestone/_sources/Chapter1/Chapter 1.rst

 Run-time errors
 ~~~~~~~~~~~~~~~

-The second type of error is a run-time error, so-called because the
+The second type of error is a **run-time error**, so-called because the
 error does not appear until you run the program.

 For the simple sorts of programs we will be writing for the next few